tlswg/tls13-spec/draft-ietf-tls-tls13.md

 of the ClientHello.
-If the ClientHello contains multiple PSK identities, then an attacker can create multiple ClientHellos with different binder values for the less-preferred identity on the assumption that the server will not verify it.
-I.e., if the client sends PSKs A and B but the server prefers A, then the attacker can change the binder for B without affecting the binder for A. If the validated binder or the ClientHello.random are used for this purpose, then this attack is not possible.
+If the ClientHello contains multiple PSK identities, then an attacker can create multiple ClientHellos with different binder values for the less-preferred identity on the assumption that the server will not verify it, as recommended by {{pre-shared-key-extension}}.
+I.e., if the
+client sends PSKs A and B but the server prefers A, then the attacker can change the binder for B without affecting the binder for A. If the validated binder or the ClientHello.random are used as the storage key, then this attack is not possible.

 Because this mechanism does not require storing all outstanding tickets, it may be easier to implement in distributed systems with